 Remembering Cannon’s brief flirtation with the big time

 Nothing encapsulates 80s excess quite like Golan-Globus.
 With Cannon Films facing bankruptcy at the turn of the decade, Israeli cousins Menahem Golan and Yoram Globus would purchase the then modest production company with the intent of buying the rights to bottom rung scripts and turning them into commercial breadwinners.
-They were able to do this thanks to a booming home video market that opened the doors to independent filmmakers looking to make a quick buck, providing a lawless canvas for creativity never before seen.
+They were able to do so thanks to a booming home video market that opened the doors to independent filmmakers looking to make a quick buck, providing a lawless canvas for creativity never before seen.
 It’s hard to pin down peak Cannon in terms of genre output.
 Like any low-end production company looking to turn a profit during the early 80s, their entry point was the hugely popular slasher genre, but a slew of underwhelming efforts such as Schizoid, New Year’s Evil and Hospital Massacre quickly put an end to that venture, leading to one of the most cavalier production processes the industry has ever known.
 As passionate about making movies as he was clueless, Menahem Golan would sell films based on a poster, often inventing characters and storylines on the fly.
 It didn’t matter if production went over budget or if screenplays didn’t make much sense.
 Cannon were in the movie-making business, and movies they would surely make.

 During their Golan-Globus apotheosis, Cannon would try their hand at horror, sci-fi, exploitation, period drama, comedy and even musicals, releasing such commercial oddities as The Happy Hooker Goes to Hollywood, Breakin’ 2: Electric Boogaloo and Hard Rock Zombies.
 They would even produce some films of critical acclaim, 1985‘s Runaway Train, a movie devised by legendary Japanese filmmaker Akira Kurosawa, bagging three Golden Globe awards, a Palme d’Or nomination and three Academy Award nominations for Best Actor (John Voight), Best Supporting Actor (Eric Roberts) and Best Film Editing (Henry Richardson), rubbing shoulders with the likes of William Hurt, Harrison Ford and Jack Nicholson.
 But for all their exploits, it was the action genre that became their calling card.
 In fact, of the 29 movies produced by Golan-Globus in 1985 alone, Runaway Train was one of their biggest financial flops, while American Ninja, a glorified B-movie that tapped into the martial arts craze of the 1980s, proved one of their most successful.